mounicarajput/Monika/README.md

 Hey 👋 I’m Monika.
 Funny thing, I never wanted to do engineering, yet here I am with 6+ years of experience in tech.
 Interesting, right?

 I started this journey back in **2019**—completely unsure if this was something I really wanted.
-Honestly, even today I don’t always have the answer.
+Honestly, even today, I don’t always have the answer.
 But I’ve always believed in one thing: *whatever comes my way, I will give it my 101%.* That mindset has carried me through internships, working as a data scientist, diving into NLP and computer vision, consulting, and even building end-to-end products.
 Sometimes that meant writing frontend code (not my first love 😅) just so I could see the end result of what I created.

 That passion to build something real, something people can use—keeps me learning new tech and finding ways to make it relatable to everyone, even those outside the tech world.